Chicago Air And Water Show 2024 Featuring U.S. Navy Blue Angels

-During the summer of 2024, I spent a weekend in Chicago going to Metallica concerts and photographing airplanes at O’Hare.
+During the summer of 2024, I spent a weekend in Chicago going to Metallica concerts and photographing airplanes at Chicago O’Hare International Airport.
 When researching other things to do, I discovered the Chicago Air And Water Show would be happening that weekend.
 I immediately bought my ticket to 360 Chicago, an observation deck at 875 North Michigan Avenue.
 This spectacular indoor observation deck is located on the 94th floor of the former John Hancock Center at the northeast end of the Magnificent Mile.

 I arrived 90 minutes before the U.S. Navy Blue Angels were scheduled to fly over the east coast of Chicago.
 Having been to the 94th floor several times, I knew the elevator wait times would be long.
 I bought the express pass which got me to the top 5 minutes after arriving.
 When the elevator doors opened, I saw hundreds of people waiting for the show.
 Finding a window with the proper view was critical.
 Within 5 minutes, I was stationed on the north side looking up at the coast of Lake Michigan.
 I patiently waited there for the next 80 minutes.